-Our first tip is to not go to un-trusted websites that are insecure.
-This might seem obvious for most but for some people it really ends up being a challenge.
+- Our first tip is to not go to un-trusted websites that are insecure.
+This might seem obvious for most but for some people, it really ends up being a challenge.
 It might seem tempting to try that cool new game or get that free coupon but no matter how much you have the urge to go to that site.
 Don't.
 Stick to the sites that are trusted and secured.

-Third tip: Avoid popups.
+- Third tip: Avoid popups.
 Malicious web developers are tricky, when you get a popup it might look legit but be wary.
-If its asking for personal information or telling you your computer is broken, exit the popup and move on.
+If it's asking for personal information or telling you your computer is broken, exit the popup and move on.
 Better yet exit the tab entirely and clear your browsing history.

-Fourth Tip is in regards to software downloads.
+- The fourth tip is in regards to software downloads.
 Only download software from trusted vendors that you feel safe downloading from.
 Allowing software to be installed on your computer is a free pass for hackers to come in and take whatever they want.

-Eigth tip: Use a VPN or virtual private network when using public WiFi in places like the mall, Starbucks, and the airport.
+- Eight tip: Use a VPN or virtual private network when using public WiFi in places like the mall, Starbucks, and the airport.
 These networks are extremely unsafe and should not be used without a VPN on your device.

 - Ninth tip and this one is a big one.
 USE COMMON SENSE.
 This gets missed a lot and it's the most common reason people get infections on their machines.
 When something seems fishy, it probably is.
 Remember, your data is valuable.
 People are willing to steal that data.
 Take basic measures and you won't have a problem staying safe online.